Dental Implants and Jawbone Regeneration

-Dental implants have become the most sought-after teeth replacement option in dentistry today.
-Because they can support crowns, bridges, or dentures, dental implants offer versatility and unparalleled stability for custom restorations.
+Dental implants have become a highly sought-after teeth replacement option in dentistry today.
+Dental Implants can support crowns, bridges, or dentures.
+Implants offer versatility and unparalleled stability for custom restorations.
 However, in order to be eligible for dental implants, patients must have plenty of dense, healthy bone.
 Do not worry most patients are candiates and Dr. Damon has answers if you are in need of more bone.

-Our doctors at the Texas Denture Clinic in Fort Worth, TX offer treatments in implant dentistry, including preparatory procedures such as jawbone regeneration.
+Our doctors at the Texas Denture Clinic and Implant Center in Fort Worth, TX offer treatments in implant dentistry, including preparatory procedures such as jawbone regeneration.
 Today, we will explore the importance of healthy bone and discuss dental implants and jawbone regeneration.

 What Causes Jawbone Atrophy?

 When natural teeth roots are present within the jawbone, they stimulate the bone by transmitting the normal stresses encountered during chewing.
 These stresses cause NORMAL bone turnover and this process preserves the existing bone structure.
-When teeth are lost or removed, the nerves are no longer stimulated and bone resorption begins.
+When teeth are lost or removed, the bone is no longer stimulated and bone resorption begins.
 Why?
 The jawbone then translates this lack of stimulation to mean it is no longer needed.
 As a result, bone atrophy occurs over time.

 This is why individuals who have been missing teeth for a long time may have a gaunt or hollowed appearance.
 When dental implants are used to replace missing teeth, they actually mimic the natural roots.
-Therefore, the nerves within the jawbone are stimulated once again, preventing further bone loss in the future.
+Therefore, the the jawbone is stimulated once again, preventing further bone loss in the future.

 The Importance of Healthy Bone